MultiPA: A Multi-task Speech Pronunciation Assessment Model for Open Response Scenarios: Experimental setup

-We use an open-source pronunciation assessment dataset speechocean762 \cite{speechocean762} which contains 5,000 English utterances from 250 non-native speakers, each utterance labeled at the sentence, word and phone level.
-We follow the training and testing split of this corpus and only use the sentence and word-level labels.
 For all experiments, we train the model with a batch size of 2 and an SGD optimizer with learning rate 5e-5 and momentum 7e-1.
 All models are trained using early stopping, with a patience of 2.
 10\% of the training data is used as the validation set for model selection and early stopping detection.
-Because speechocean762 labels are imbalanced, we use the Pearson correlation coefficient (PCC) as the main evaluation metric.
-If models cannot generate assessment scores (e.g., the forced aligner fails to align the text to speech), the lowest scores in the training data are used as alternatives.
+We use the Pearson correlation coefficient (PCC) as the main evaluation metric because it has often been used in previous studies and provides better interpretability when comparing the performance on in-domain and out-of-domain data.
+If models cannot generate assessment scores (e.g., the forced aligner fails to align the text to speech), the lowest scores in the speechocean762 training data are used as alternatives.
 Lastly, we repeat each experiment five times with different random seeds and report the mean and standard deviation of the results.